permitio/permit-cli/README.md

 - 🏗️ Automate policy operations in CI/CD with IaC and GitOps
 - ✨ Generate policies from natural language using AI
 - 🔐 Manage users, roles, and permissions directly from your terminal
+- 🌍 Multi-region support for US and EU deployments

 > :bulb: The CLI is fully open source and is built with Pastel, using TypeScript and a React-style architecture.
 Contributions welcome!